foerstner-lab/GRADitude/documentation/docs/subcommands.md

   --feature_count_table FEATURE_COUNT_TABLE, -c FEATURE_COUNT_TABLE
                         Gene quantification table or Protein table --feature_count_start_column FEATURE_COUNT_START_COLUMN, -fc FEATURE_COUNT_START_COLUMN
-                        This parameter specified the number of the column with the first fraction --feature_count_end_column FEATURE_COUNT_END_COLUMN, -fe FEATURE_COUNT_END_COLUMN
+                        This parameter specify the number of the column with the first fraction --feature_count_end_column FEATURE_COUNT_END_COLUMN, -fe FEATURE_COUNT_END_COLUMN
                         Specify the number of the last fraction we would like